The Museum of Civilian Voices is the world’s largest collection of stories from civilians who suffered from Russia’s war against Ukraine

 About the Foundation

-The Rinat Akhmetov Foundation is the largest personal charitable initiative in Ukraine.
-Today the Foundation is implementing three large-scale programs: Rinat Akhmetov - Saving Lives, Rinat Akhmetov – Here to Help and Rinat Akhmetov – Children.
+The Rinat Akhmetov Foundation is Ukraine's biggest private charity.
+Today, the Foundation implements three large-scale programmes: Rinat Akhmetov - Saving Lives, Rinat Akhmetov – Here to Help, and Rinat Akhmetov for Children.

-The program Rinat Akhmetov – Children includes dozens of projects from the rehabilitation of injured children to the fight against orphanhood and its consequences.
-This includes assistance with medications, operations, special medical equipment, innovative implants, physical/psychological rehabilitation, examinations, and assistance to be adopted.
-The project made it possible to find families for almost 10,000 children!
+The Rinat Akhmetov for Children programme brings under its umbrella a dozens of projects ranging from the rehabilitation of injured children to the fight against orphanhood and its implications.
+These include medical assistance, surgery, special medical equipment, innovative implants, physical/psychological rehabilitation, medical examination, and adoption assistance.
+The project has helped almost 10,000 children find families!